 What is the fly camp like?

 G&T’s in hand, we took some time to appreciate our camp – it was beautiful!
 We had two colonial-style tents.
-One was our ‘chill-out’ tent complete with colourful scatter cushions to lounge on, while the other was our ‘bedroom’ and had a super-comfortable futon-style mattress with thick duvets and blankets to ward off the chill.
+One was our ‘chill-out’ tent complete with colorful scatter cushions to lounge on, while the other was our ‘bedroom’ and had a super-comfortable futon-style mattress with thick duvets and blankets to ward off the chill.
 We also had a separate long-drop-style toilet and a hot bucket shower.

 Interiors of the 'chill-out' tent